achall36/RoxvilleRooster.github.io/espionage_game_setting_rules_simpler.md

 two actions: He may pin the body in place with a Smarts roll or make a Stealth roll to catch the body and quietly move and/or hide it with the remainder of his movement.
 Either choice is a free action.

-**Example**: Agent Suzuki, creeping along the rooftop of a mafia safe house, drops down upon a sentry and kills him in one blow.
-He may then make a Stealth roll to catch the body and move it under the bushes before being spotted.
-With a success, the other guard at the end of the garden path may never suspect a thing.

 ### Superior Defense
 **Requirements**: Veteran, Agility d8+, Block